 Is it just me or has McDonalds changed their Apple Pie recipe?
 Warm McDonalds Apple Pie used to be one of my favorite desserts but they just aren’t the same anymore.

 Apple Pie wasn’t something that I got homemade as a child and I know I see why.
 It is a labor intensive recipe but the reward is so worth it.
 Simple recipes just won’t give you the results you are looking for.

 So because I did not have a family recipe to work from I went on the hunt for The Best Apple Pie Recipe In The World.
-After much trial and error and many apples, I came across this
+After much trial and error and many apples, I came across this traditional apple pie recipe.

 The Best Apple Pie Recipe In The World for Homemade Apple Pie